Everything You Need to Know About Direct Fulfillment

 Scalability – Because they’ve invested in far more space and technology than you could ever afford on your own, a 3PL can quickly scale your fulfillment operations up or down as sales fluctuate.
 If you’ve chosen the right 3PL, you only pay for what you use.
 Also, while some 3PLs focus on small, local businesses, others provide the capabilities hyper-growth brands need to scale rapidly and globally.
 An industry-leading 3PL like ShipMonk specializes in DTC and B2C fulfillment, as well as helping ecommerce businesses move up to retail (B2B) fulfillment.
 Our software integrates with both B2C and B2B platforms, so whether you’re a small startup or an omnichannel ecommerce brand with retailers knocking at your door, ShipMonk can help you manage growth.

 Speed – All that technology also leads to more efficient picking and packing, which means faster turnaround time on each order.
-3PLs that invest in robotics, automation, and highly trained warehouse teams are able to promise same-day or next-day shipping on most orders.
+3PLs that invest in robotics, automation, and highly trained warehouse teams are able to promise same-day or next-day order fulfillment times on most orders.
+In addition to order fulfillment speeds, also consider shipping service speeds.
+A top 3PL like ShipMonk offers a variety of shipping service levels (i.e. overnight shipping, 2-Day shipping, standard shipping).

 Accuracy – Technology also improves accuracy.
 At ShipMonk, address verification systems automatically detect incorrect addresses and flag them for follow-up before the order is filled.
 Multiple quality control checks throughout the fulfillment process prevent errors while keeping things moving.
 Inventory is scanned as it arrives, any time it is moved or counted, and multiple times as orders are filled.
 Shipping labels are scanned to make sure each package gets loaded on the right truck.
 Other scanning machines automatically calculate the size and weight of each item and recommend the best size box or bag for shipping the order most economically.